Josh-XT/AGiXT/docs/README.md

 We appreciate any support for Agent-LLM's development, including donations, sponsorships, and any other kind of assistance.
 If you would like to support us, please contact us through our [Outreach Email](mailto:contact@agent-llm.com), [Discord server](https://discord.gg/Na8M7mTayp) or Twitter [@AgentLMM](https://twitter.com/AgentLMM).

 We're always looking for ways to improve Agent-LLM and make it more useful for our users.
 Your support will help us continue to develop and enhance the application.
 Thank you for considering to support us!

-## Usage

-Run Agent-LLM using Docker (recommended) or by running the `app.py` script.
-The application will load the initial task and objective from the configuration file and begin task execution.
-As tasks are completed, Agent-LLM will generate new tasks, prioritize them, and continue working through the task list.

 ## Project Links 🌐 / Contact ☎️